nasa/Common-Metadata-Repository/schemas/resources/schemas/provider/v1.0.0/ingest.md

     }
 ```

-### <a name="delete-grid"></a> DELETE - Delete a Provider
+### <a name="delete-provider"></a> DELETE - Delete a Provider

 Not currently allowed.
 Contact CMR support.

 <!--
-Grid metadata can be deleted by sending an HTTP DELETE to the URL
+Provider metadata can be deleted by sending an HTTP DELETE to the URL
 `%CMR-ENDPOINT%/providers`.

 ```
     curl -XDELETE \
         -H "Cmr-Pretty: true" \
         -H "Authorization: Bearer XXXX" \
-        %CMR-ENDPOINT%/providers/PROV1/grids/sampleNative23Id"
+        %CMR-ENDPOINT%/providers/PROV1/provider/prov-id-here"
 ```

 #### Successful Response in JSON